 Alternative 2 – Complete prohibition on some or all pollutants in stormwater discharges to high quality waters: This alternative would prohibit MS4 discharges of some or all pollutants in stormwater to high quality receiving waters.
 By eliminating these discharges, pollutants from stormwater would not reach high quality receiving waters during wet weather and not cause any degradation.
 As wet weather will always occur, this alternative could require the Permittees to either divert all stormwater in the MS4 to a facility for treatment, or retain through retention basins, infiltration galleries, and other controls.
 Permittees could also install pollutant control measures that prevent specific pollutants from being discharged through the MS4.

 Alternative 3 – Watershed Management Plan alternative compliance option without deemed compliance with receiving water limitations for any high quality waters: This alternative would allow the Permittees to implement approved WMPs with customized control measures to comply with receiving water limitations, attain WQBELs, and meet other requirements.
 Under this alternative, the Santa Ana Board would not deem a Permittee in compliance with receiving water limitations for high quality waters while they are fully implementing an approved WMP.
-This alternative includes a new, enforceable, regimented iterative process to continually improve the Permittees’ systems of controls.
+This alternative includes a new, enforceable, regimented adaptive management process to continually improve the Permittees’ systems of controls.

 Alternative 4 – Watershed Management Plan alternative compliance option with deemed compliance with receiving water limitations for high quality waters: This alternative would allow the Permittees to implement approved WMPs with customized control measures to comply with receiving water limitations, attain WQBELs, and meet other requirements in the same way as Alternative 3.
-Alternative 4 would also include an enforceable regimented iterative process.
+Alternative 4 would also include an enforceable regimented adaptive management process.
 Unlike Alternative 3, the Santa Ana Board would conditionally deem a Permittee in compliance with receiving water limitations for current or historically high quality waters while they are developing and implementing an approved WMP.

 Economic and Social Development Considerations and Consistency with Maximum Benefit to the People of the State: The Santa Ana Water Board incorporated Alternative 4 and aspects of Alternatives 1 and 2 into the Order.
 These alternatives may allow limited degradation of high quality waterbodies by MS4 discharges, but these alternatives ultimately require MS4 discharges to meet and not fall below water quality standards.
 Such degradation of high quality waters is necessary to accommodate important economic or social development in the area and is consistent with the maximum benefit to the people of the State for the following reasons: